latchbio/latch/docs/source/basics/preview_interface.md

 # Previewing your Workflow

-Preview the workflow user interface locally using `latch preview` to avoid the lengthy registration process when iterating on the design.
+When iterating on the design of the workflow, it is helpful to preview the user interface locally using `latch preview`.

 First, verify that you are inside the workflow directory: